Saravana1992-java/java-tutorial/1-programming-paradigm/OOPS.md

 # Object Oriented Programming (OOPS)

-**Object Oriented Programming (OOPS)** is a programming paradigm that organizes software design around data, or objects, rather than functions (logic).
+**Object Oriented Programming (OOPS)** is one of a programming paradigm that organizes software design around data, or objects, rather than functions (logic).
 Objects are instances of classes, which encapsulate both data (attributes) and behavior (methods).

 ## Key Principles of OOPS